-You can actually manipulate your metabolism by changing what you eat.
+You can manipulate your metabolism by changing what you eat.

 Insulin and glucagon are antagonistic hormones-each with very important functions.
 A rise in insulin will help your cells use glucose for energy and store any excess as fat.
-Those who have hyperinsulinism (the secretion of too much insulin) are in chronic fat storage mode.
-Cells then become resistant to all that circulating insulin-insulin resistance.
+Those who have hyperinsulinism (the secretion of too much insulin)

 Under what conditions do hyperinsulinism and insulin resistance occur?
 Consuming more carbohydrates than your unique biochemistry can tolerate.
 Hyperinsulinism or insulin resistance is defined as a condition of carbohydrate intolerance.
-In it's extreme, it's called type 2 diabetes.
+In its extreme, it's called type 2 diabetes.